-The Board currently has eight members, comprising of the Chairman, who is an Independent Non-Executive Director, the Vice Chairman, who is an Executive Director, the Chief Executive Officer, two (2) other Executive Directors and three (3) Non-Executive Directors of which two (2) are Independent Non-Executive Directors.
+The Board currently has seven (7) members, comprising of the Chairman, who is an Independent Non-Executive Director, the Vice Chairman, who is an Executive Director, the Chief Executive Officer, two (2) other Executive Directors and two (2) Non-Executive Directors of which one (1) is Independent Non-Executive Directors and one (1) is Non-Independent Non-Executive Director.
 With the above appointments, Kia Lim Berhad has thus complied with the Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") which requires at least one-third (1/3) of the Board to be Independent Directors.
 A brief profile of each Director is presented separately in this Annual Report.

-THE BOARD OF DIRECTORS (CONT'D)
+CLEAR ROLES AND RESPONSIBILITIES (CONT'D)